The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Colt Technology Services are a UK based telecommunications provider, specialising in high-bandwidth connectivity solutions across Europe, Asia and North America.
 Colt also place particular emphasis on metro fibre networks in key business hubs and has established itself as a preferred provider for organisations requiring guaranteed performance across financial centres and technology sectors.

 Colt's coverage spans 30 countries where they maintain their own infrastructure, with an architecture that can make the most of their own fibre, connecting major business districts, data centres and cloud providers, delivering predictable performance for latency-sensitive applications.
-This underlay is all harnessed through their fully managed SD-WAN offering, which leverages VMware VeloCloud.
+This underlay is all harnessed through their fully managed SD-WAN offering, which supports multiple vendor platforms including Versa Networks, Cisco, Fortinet and others - giving enterprises flexibility while retaining unified management.
 It should also be noted that Colt does sometimes offer co-management options for enterprise clients.

 Colt's SLA structure includes latency guarantees with financial penalties for non-compliance.
 When considering performance, a distinctive capability of Colt's offering is their PrizmNet On Demand portal, which allows customers to adjust bandwidth requirements in real-time, providing flexibility for businesses with variable connectivity needs.